Nishat Group: Unlisted companies

+Recently Nishat group has set up his Denim Fabric mill named as Nishat Fabrics.

 Nishat Automobile

 In February 2017, it was announced that both companies are venturing to assemble cars in Pakistan.

 In March 2017, it was announced that Nishat Group will setup their first plant in Faisalabad, Pakistan, which will assemble electric cars.
 Nishat Group will have a 42% stake in the venture.

 Nishat Agriculture Farms

 In 2024, the company announced its plans to invest in corporate farming.